MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 altLoc *alternative-location*
-    a selection for atoms where alternative locations are available, which is often the case with high-resolution crystal structures e.g. `resid 4 and resname ALA and altloc B` selects only the atoms of ALA-4 that have an altloc B record.
+    a selection for atoms where alternative locations are available, which is often the case with high-resolution crystal structures e.g. ``resid 4 and resname ALA and altLoc B`` selects only the atoms of ALA-4 that have an altLoc B record.

 chainID *chain-name*
     a selection for atoms where chainIDs have been defined.